 The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results may be different from those estimates.

-The following schedule provides the details of the company's corporate operating expenditures for the year ended June 30, 2012 and 2011.
+The following schedule provides the details of the company's corporate operating expenditures for the six months ended December 31, 2012 and 2011.